Our cows are completely grass-fed! No hormones and no antibiotics.

 Johnson’s Acres is a raw milk dairy that was founded in 2005 by the Johnson family, in the quest for healthier food for them and their family.
 Johnson’s Acres is a Natural farm and uses no hormones or antibiotics.

-We deliver to Denver, Highlands Ranch, Littleton, Morrison, Aurora, Arvada and Golden.
+We deliver to Denver, Highlands Ranch, Centennial, Littleton, Boulder, Morrison, Aurora, Arvada, North Park Hill and Golden.
 Our milk can also be picked-up in Brighton at Highway 7 and I-25.

-The eggs we supply are pastured with no commercial feed used, as well as no soy products.
+The eggs we supply are pastured with no commercial feed used, as well as no corn or soy products.

 - Each cow share is a one-time cost of $25 per share.
 One cow share equates to one gallon of milk per week.
 The cow share is refundable if you choose to stop getting milk.